Joan M. Wismer Foundation - Guidelines

 • The foundation almost always limits grant durations to three years or less.

-• Of particular interest to the foundation are organizations that promote partnerships and collaborative efforts among multiple groups and organizations.
+• Of particular interest to the Foundation are organizations that promote partnerships and collaborative efforts among multiple groups and organizations.

 • The applicant must have an active board of directors with policy-making authority.
 The board should demonstrate competence in the sound financial management of the organization.